freddavies/PypeIt/doc/tutorials/hires_howto.rst

 .. figure:: ../figures/hires_spec1d_xgui.png

    `XSpecGUI`_ produced by calling :ref:`pypeit_show_1dspec` for the order=40 spectrum.
    The black line is the flux and the red line is the estimated error.
 In the window, press ``?`` to open a webpage with the `XSpecGUI keystrokes`_ that help you navigate through the spectrum.

-Another option for visualizing the 1D estracted spectrum is to use the `ginga`_ viewer.
+Another option for visualizing the 1D extracted spectrum is to use the `ginga`_ viewer.
 The call is simply:

 .. code-block:: bash

     pypeit_show_1dspec Science/spec1d_HI.20151214.17593-SDSSJ0100+2802_HIRES_20151214T045314.323.fits --ginga

-which plot the spectrum in a tab of the `ginga`_ viewer and allow to selecting the different order using a drop down menu, in addition to selecting other properties of the spectum.
+which plots the spectrum in a tab of the `ginga`_ viewer and allows to select the different order spectra using a drop down menu, in addition to selecting other properties of the spectrum.
 Here is one exemple:

 .. figure:: ../figures/hires_spec1d_ginga.png